Diving into Kronecker Adapters: Component Design Matters: Conclusion and Limitations

 In this paper, we perform a fine-grained analysis of how the dimensions and number of Kronecker components influence the performance of Kronecker adapters.
-We propose Component Designed Kronecker Adapters (CDKA) and provide practical guidelines for deployment.
-Experiments across diverse NLP tasks demonstrate the effectiveness of CDKA.
+We propose CDKA and provide practical guidelines for deployment.
+Experiments across diverse NLP and CV tasks demonstrate the effectiveness of CDKA.
+For simplicity, our theoretical analysis mainly focuses on linear settings, leaving a deeper nonlinear analysis of Kronecker adapters for future work.